TOAST-DOCS/Network-DNSPLUS/en/api-guide.md

 ### Create Multiple Record Sets

-- You can create a number of record sets, up to 2,000 sets per request.
+- You can create multiple record sets, up to 2,000 sets per request.
 - The supported **record set types** are A, AAAA, CAA, CNAME, MX, NAPTR, PTR, TXT, SRV, SPF, NS, and SOA.
 - SOA record set cannot be created, modified, or deleted.
 NS record set cannot be created, modified, or deleted using the **DNS Zone name**.
 - The maximum length of the record list within the record set is 512 bytes.